reallygooday/60daysofudacity/README.md

 ____

 - **Day :one:  June 28th, Friday**:
-   - [x] :udacity: Prioritising & Planning:
+   - [x]:smiley: Prioritising & Planning:
         - Differential Privacy
         - Evaluating the Privacy of a Function
         - Local and Global Differential Privacy